-14. STATISTICAL CONSIDERATIONS
+15. STATISTICAL CONSIDERATIONS

-14.1.
-Sample Size
+15.1.
+Original sample Size for the RCT

 The sample size for the trial is informed by examination of the available evidence, with some allowance made for the fact that it is largely from small, non-randomised sources and likely to be biased.
 There is also recognition that mortality estimates in the expectant management group (control/usual care) are associated with a great amount of uncertainty and hence different scenarios have been produced.